ElectronSpark/v6-glib/docs/reference/gio/overview.md

   point must be derived from `GLocalFileMonitor`.
 GIO uses the implementation with the highest priority that is supported, as determined by `GLocalFileMonitorClass.is_supported()`.
-GIO uses this extension point internally, to switch between its poll-based and inotify-based file monitoring implementations.
+GIO uses this extension point internally, to switch between its file monitoring implementations.
 - `G_LOCAL_DIRECTORY_MONITOR_EXTENSION_POINT_NAME`.
 Allows to override the
   directory monitor implementation for local files.
 Implementations of this extension point must be derived from `GLocalDirectoryMonitor`.
 GIO uses the implementation with the highest priority that is supported, as determined by `GLocalDirectoryMonitorClass.is_supported()`.
-GIO uses this extension point internally, to switch between its poll-based and inotify-based directory monitoring implementations.
+GIO uses this extension point internally, to switch between its directory monitoring implementations.
 - `G_DESKTOP_APP_INFO_LOOKUP_EXTENSION_POINT_NAME`.
 Unix-only.
 Allows to
   provide a way to associate default handlers with URI schemes.
   Implementations of this extension point must implement the